marcusblackhall/testproj/readme.md

 git rebase origin/main
 ```

-Now you have your local commit onto of the origin/main
+Now you have your local commit on top of the origin/main